abpframework/abp/docs/en/Startup-Templates/Mvc-Module.md

 - `.Domain.Tests` is used to test the domain layer.
 - `.Application.Tests` is used to test the application layer.
 - `.EntityFrameworkCore.Tests` is used to test EF Core configuration and custom repositories.
-- `.MongoDB.Tests` is used to test EF Core configuration and custom repositories.
+- `.MongoDB.Tests` is used to test MongoDB configuration and custom repositories.
 - `.TestBase` is a base (shared) project for all tests.

 In addition, `.HttpApi.Client.ConsoleTestApp` is a console application (not an automated test project) which demonstrate the usage of HTTP APIs from a Dotnet application.